 Scroll Top

-Reskilling in a tech workforce implies a purposeful and ongoing substitution of skills or acquisition of new ones to make them stay well-informed of the rapidly changing tech environment.
+Reskilling in a tech workforce implies a purposeful and ongoing substitution of skills or the acquisition of new ones.
+This ensures that employees stay well-informed of the rapidly changing tech environment.
 It entails a strategic reaction to the volatile atmosphere of the field and the considerable difference AI makes.
+Note that upskilling is different from reskilling.

 Of course, not all knowledge workers will lose their employment in the coming years, but many of them may find that, in the course of their everyday work, artificial intelligence (AI) and other new technologies have changed the nature of their occupations so drastically that they are essentially working in entirely new industries.